alan-wu/ZincJS/tutorials/ZincToWebGL_1_BasicMesh.rst

 This document aims to help you to understand how graphics can be export from PyZinc into browser compatible WebGL.

-A number of tutorials has been included in this document – To proceed with the tutorials, you must have PyZinc installed in your system.
+A number of tutorials has been included in this series – To proceed with the tutorials, you must have PyZinc installed in your system.

 ***Requirement:***